AguaClara/aide_validation/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---

-- [ ] I have reviewed the documentation on `master` [here](https://aics-int.github.io/microscope_automation/).
+- [ ] I have reviewed the documentation on `master` [here](https://github.com/AguaClara/aide_validation/blob/master/README.md/).

 ---

 ## Location of Documentation
-*This should provide the location of the documentation, e.g. "microscope_automation.preferences" or the URL of the documentation, e.g. "https://aics-int.github.io/microscope_automation/preferences.html"*
+*This should provide the location of the documentation, e.g. "README" or the URL of the documentation, e.g. "https://github.com/AguaClara/aide_validation/blob/master/README.md"*

 ## Documentation Problem
 *This should provide a description of what documentation you believe needs to be fixed/improved*